acpoppe/A-Cappella/SECURITY.md

 ## Supported Versions

-As of now, A-Cappella doesn't have any official versioning and is really more of a prototype.
+As of now, A Cappella doesn't have any official versioning and is really more of a prototype.

 <!--- Use this section to tell people about which versions of your project are
 currently being supported with security updates.